AryazRez/AryazRez/README.md

 I work at the intersection of applied AI, data systems, and regulated environments.

 I have 15+ years of experience in quality, compliance, and digital transformation within the life sciences, and I recently completed an MS in Applied Artificial Intelligence.
-My focus is on designing and evaluating AI-enabled systems that hold up under real world constraints such as data integrity, reproducibility, safety, and governance.
+My focus is on designing and evaluating AI-enabled systems that hold up under real-world constraints such as data integrity, reproducibility, safety, auditability, and governance.

 --------------------------------------------------------------------------------